More About Me

 Jenefas Okonma

 My approach to costume design revolves around storytelling.
-I am deeply drawn to the idea of conveying narratives through clothing, guiding the audience through a journey that supports the text and the director’s vision, whilst also allowing for the costumes to breathe their own life, tell their own tale.
+I am deeply drawn to the idea of conveying narratives through clothing, guiding the audience through a journey that supports the text and the director’s vision, whilst also allowing for the costumes to breathe their own life and tell their own tale.

 I discovered the world of Costume Design in the spring of 2022 and fell hopelessly in love, leading to my embarking on the interesting journey of taking it on as a second masters, in addition to Theatre Studies, at Illinois State University.
-Throughout my academic tenure, I’ve had the privilege of designing costumes for a diverse array of productions, including Men on Boats by Jaclyn Backhaus, Frankenstein adapted by Alexander Utz, The Effect of Gamma Rays on Man-in-the-Moon Marigolds by Paul Zindel, and various dance performances.
+Through my academic tenure, I’ve had the privilege of designing costumes for a diverse array of productions, including Men on Boats by Jaclyn Backhaus, Frankenstein adapted by Alexander Utz, A Midsummer Night’s Dream by William Shakespeare, and various dance performances.

 I believe that each costume serves as a vessel, reflecting the character’s past, present, and sometimes even their future, encapsulating their joys, pains, weaknesses, and strengths.